-She joined Durham University in August 2014 having previously been employed by Northumbria University, latterly as Principal Lecturer and Director of Undergraduate and Postgraduate Programmes within the Department of Sport, Exercise and Rehabilitation.
-Having studied for a BSc. in Human Biology with Philosophy and subsequently an MSc. in Sport, Health and Exercise, Caroline was awarded her PhD. in 2005 by the University of Exeter.
-During her four years at Exeter, Caroline was based in the Children’s Health and Exercise Research Centre, where her doctoral research into energy intake and appetite responses to exercise in girls was supervised by Dr Joanne Welsman and Professor Neil Armstrong.
+Caroline joined Durham University in August 2014 having previously been employed by Northumbria University, latterly as Director of Undergraduate and Postgraduate Programmes within the Department of Sport, Exercise and Rehabilitation.
+Caroline was awarded her PhD. in 2005 by the University of Exeter’s Children’s Health and Exercise Research Centre.

 - Dodd-Reynolds, C.J., Hind, K., Swainson, M., Lindsey, I., Summerbell, C. (2019), 'Subsidised school milk and child health: exploration of policy implementation and pilot feasibility of outcome measures' (£8,000 N8 Agrifood Pump Priming Award)

 Lindsey, I., Dodd-Reynolds, C.J., Summerbell, C., Oliver, E. (2017), ‘Policy coherence for childhood obesity?
 Examining implementation of policies for healthy eating and increased physical activity in primary schools’ (£5,128 Durham University Seedcorn Award).